AbhayaShankar/portfolio/blogPosts/understanding-webRTC.md

 ---
-title: "Working with WebRTC"
+title: "Understanding WebRTC"
 date: "2024-01-18"
-slug: "working-with-webRTC"
+slug: "understanding-webRTC"
 image: "webRTC-cover.jpg"
 excerpt: "An Introductory blog to Web Sockets - All you need to know to start working with web sockets."
 isFeatured: false
 isPublished: true
 ---

-## 👋 Welcome to Working with webRTCs 🌐
+## 👋 Welcome to webRTCs fundamentals 🌐

 > _Suppose you are playing a multiplayer online game 🎮 and for some reason, you lose your network, and your game lags and after 10-12s it comes back online.
 Now during these 10-12s, you would have lost many data but do you want to start the game as if you pressed "𝐏𝐚𝐮𝐬𝐞 and 𝐏𝐥𝐚𝐲" or do you want it to be "𝐋𝐢𝐯𝐞" to get back to the fight._
 >